srikanth-narayanan/CarND-Vehicle-Detection/README.md

 ### Training a Classifier

 The given feature set ylabels are classified in to two types cars and non-cars.
-The Ylables are given a value of 1 for cars and 0 for non-cars.
+The ylabels are given a value of 1 for cars and 0 for non-cars.
 The sklearn `train_test_split` functions is used to spilt the data and into training and test sets.
-In order to train the dataset on a classfier feature normalisation was performed using the `sklearn.preprocessing.StandardScaler`.
-The scaler normalised the data to zero mean and unit variance.
-This helps the optimiser in a classifier to converge correctly.
+In order to train the dataset on a classifier feature normalization was performed using the `sklearn.preprocessing.StandardScaler`.
+The scaler normalized the data to zero mean and unit variance.
+This helps the optimizer to converge correctly.
 Below are the images for scaled feature set.

 ![Scaled Feature][image6]

-2 different classifiers where trained to see the peformance of the predictions.
+2 different classifiers where trained to see the performance of the predictions.
 - LinearSVC
 - MultiLayer Perceptron

-The function defintions can be found in the notebook cells 23 to 33.
+The function definitions can be found in the notebook cells 26 to 33.
 The performance of MLP was significantly better when compared to SVM.
-The confusion matric for the MLP can be found below.
+The confusion matrix for the MLP can be found below.

 ![MLP Confusion Matrix][image7]

 The classifier that was fit with training data and scaler functions are pickled as files and can be loaded for the pipeline search.
-In the final pipeline the MLP classifier was used based on the accuracy and the speed for predicting one test image sample was not much differnt between the LinearSVC or MLP.
+In the final pipeline the MLP classifier was used based on the accuracy and the speed for predicting one test image sample was not much different between the LinearSVC or MLP.

 ### Sliding Window Search

 The sliding window search is implement in the function `slide_window`.
-The orginal function was adapted to cover the region with different scaling of the windows.
+The original function was adapted to cover the region with different scaling of the windows.
 Several window sizes and overlap percentages was explored.
 The functions are in notebook cells 33 to 39.
 An example of the sliding window applied to an image below.

 ![Sliding Window][image8]

 ### False Positive elimination

-The original detected windows are used create masked heatmap to identify the vehicle position. `scipy.ndimage.measurements.label()` was used to isolate the induvisual blobs.
-A throshold was applied to eliminate false positve idnetifications.
+The original detected windows are used create masked heat-map to identify the vehicle position. `scipy.ndimage.measurements.label()` was used to isolate the individual blobs.
+A threshold was applied to eliminate false positive identifications.
 A bounding box was constructed around each blob.
-Below is an image of false positive heat map and elminated equivalent of the same
+Below is an image of false positive heat map and eliminated equivalent of the same

-![False Positve Heat Map][image9]
+![False Positive Heat Map][image9]

-Ihe amount of false positve detections are also reduced by selecting a specific softmax probability of the MLP classifier to a conservative value to be considered as a vehicle.
+The amount of false positive detections are also reduced by selecting a specific softmax probability of the MLP classifier to a conservative value to be considered as a vehicle.
 Below of three examples of vehicle detected with its bounding boxes.

 ![Vehicle Detected][image10]